To win construction projects is often difficult. Winning new projects at the right price is harder.

 Pricing a construction project correctly, and then winning it is a skill and an art, and it’s definitely a team effort and should never be left entirely to the estimator.
 Indeed pricing and winning a project starts long before the estimator begins pricing the project.

-12 tactics to winning construction projects at the right price.
+How to win construction projects at the right price.

 It’s vital to understand what projects are coming up in the near future.
 Where are your competitors working?
 You don’t want to be winning a risky project at a low-profit-margin when better projects could be just around the corner.
 But good market intelligence also means that you can be talking to the client before the project is offered to other contractors to price.